Transcendence and linear relations of $1$-periods: Transcendence

-What about incomplete periods?
-Often the values are transcendental, e.g. $\int_1^2dz/z=\log(2)$ but certainly not always, e.g., $\int_0^2dz=2$.
+When $X$ is an elliptic curve we refer to \cite[Chapter~6.2]{baker-wuestholz} for the case of \emph{incomplete} periods.
+The general case has been described as an open problem in \cite{wu84bis}.
+Often the values are transcendental, e.g. $\int_1^2dz/z=\log 2$ but certainly not always, e.g., $\int_0^2dz=2$.
 Again, it is not difficult to write down a list of simple cases in which the period is a non-zero algebraic number.
-However, it was not at all clear whether the list was complete and what the structure behind the examples was, see \cite{wuestholz}.
+However, it was not at all clear whether the list was complete and what the structure behind the examples was; see \cite{wuestholz}.
 The answer that we give now is surprisingly simple:

 \begin{thm}[See Theorem~\ref{thm:transc_curves}] Let $\alpha=\int_\sigma\omega$ be a one-dimensional period on $X$.
 Then $\alpha$ is algebraic if and only if